Updated Apr. 27, 2022

 Greetings, and welcome to our fifth vintage SLR system overview, this time featuring Pentax (or Asahi Optical Co. as they were originally known).
 In this installment we will examine their first SLR system, which (aside from the Asahiflex models) utilized the M42 screwmount introduced by Zeiss in 1949.
 Over time, such was their success, M42 became commonly referred to as the Pentax screwmount.
 The M42 mount was used by Pentax for 20 years (1957-76) and today represents one of the most affordable and accessible SLR systems available to the vintage-focused photographer.
 In the second part of our Pentax overview, we will dig into the bayonet-style K-mount system introduced in 1975, and which is still used (in a modernized electronic form) by Pentax.
 As usual, we will break things down by: 1) Lenses, 2) Bodies, 3) Flash, 4) Accessories, 5) Reliability & Servicing.

 In 1952, the Asahi Optical Company introduced its first SLR, the Asahiflex, in contrast to the other Japanese manufacturers who had made rangefinders their mainstay.
 The German Praktiflex of 1939 served as the basis for this model.
 It used the M37 (its metric thread designation) screwmount and had a waist-level viewfinder.
 The Asahiflex was basically a straight copy of the Praktiflex, but with the introduction of the IIb model, Asahi introduced the first quick return mirror on a Japanese SLR.
 They had now set out on a continual program of improvement and automation that would kickstart the Japanese SLR industry that came to dominate the world market.
-For our purposes, we will pick up the trail in 1957, when Asahi introduced it's first pentaprism-equipped (for right-side-up, un-reversed viewing) M42 mount SLR -- the Pentax.
+For our purposes, we will pick up the trail in 1957, when Asahi introduced its first pentaprism-equipped (for right-side-up, un-reversed viewing) M42 mount SLR -- the PENTAX (derived from PENTAprism and AsahifleX).

 Takumar.
 This was the designation chosen by Kumao Kajiwara, founder of Asahi, for the lenses that would grace his company's SLR cameras.
 He derived the name from his brother's given name, Takuma Kajiwara.
 Asahi was heavily influenced by Zeiss' approach to optics and that was who they measured themselves against.
 The Takumar family of lenses went on to build a fine reputation for both optical quality and some of the best, if not the best, mechanical quality of the Big 5 Japanese manufacturers.
 (Into the early 1970's there were four major Japanese SLR companies.
 Besides Asahi Pentax, there was Canon, Minolta, and Nikon.
 Olympus elbowed their way in with their innovative OM series of SLRs in the mid-'70s and brought the number to five.)
 They are a joy to use.
 Focusing and aperture rings were oriented in the general Zeiss fashion, with the focus ring turning clockwise toward infinity, and aperture numbers increasing from right to left (aside from one exception :-)).